Jontruiz1/Notes/CS435/Exam Studying.md

 		- **Interpreter**:
 			- Also includes a scanner and a parser.
 			- The input language is not translated to a language external to the interpreter code.
-			- An AST is generated to emulate semantics of the construct
+			- An AST is generated to emulate semantics of the construct.
-			- Often implemented in a Read-Evaluate-Print-Loop (REPL) environment. bash or Powershell operate this way
+			- Often implemented in a Read-Evaluate-Print-Loop (REPL) environment.
+Bash or Powershell operate this way.
-			- Code execution often slower than compilation
+			- Code execution often slower than compilation.
 	```mermaid
 	flowchart TD;
 		int["Interpreter | internal compiler and abstract machine"]